Shipping Break Bulk vs Containers

 Maritime Administration designed C7 ship.
 First purpose built container ship (1969).

 Container Ships – in 2020, about 90% of general cargo, worldwide is transported by container ships.
 The holds of purpose built container ships are divided into vertical guides to receive containers.
 Once the holds are loaded with cargo and sealed at the deck level, additional containers are loaded on the deck.
 The containers are standard size and can be loaded onto railroad cars or trucks and hauled away without opening or repackaging its content.
-Containerization has reduced shipping time by about 84% and costs by 35%.
+Containerization has reduced shipping time by about 84% and customer costs by 75%.
+It costs about 5 cents to ship a hand held computer from Shanghai China to Hamburg Germany.
 Containerization ships can be unloaded and loaded in hours vs days for a break bulk ship and handle multiples of the amount of cargo.
 There are several size categories of container ships.
 The biggest are over 1000 feet long and 160 feet wide and can carry more than 1400 standard size containers.

 Two container ships and a view into the hold of a container ship showing guides used when loading containers.